Powder Puff bonsai is one of the showiest of all tropicals. They bloom frequently and are often used for indoor bonsai!

 Calliandra trunk sizes vary from species to species as do the flowers.

 Start with a flexible enough branches and a cascading shower of pink (or red) is possible.

 The major bonsai 'fault' of the haematocephala variety is the trunk rarely attains great thickness.

 Even aged Calliandra h. specimens in the landscape have relatively small trunks.

-Read more about the Calliandra shown here on the right, on the Powder Puff Care page.
+Read more about the Calliandra shown here on Powder Puff Bonsai Care page.

-C. schultzei is an exception to the slow growing trunk notation!
+C. schultzei variety is an exception to the slow growing trunk notion!

 This variety grows so quickly, it is likely to become root bound